Resource theory of quantum uncomplexity

-Second, the complexity entropy suggests an operational answer to a question undergoing active research---how to define mixed-state complexity~\cite{Agon_19_Subsystem,Caceres_20_Complexity,Ruan_20_Purification,Camargo_21_Entanglement,Ruan_21_Circuit,Saha_21_Holographic,Brandao_21_Models}: Complexity quantifies the difficulty of extracting uncomplex $\ket{0}$ qubits.
-More precisely, the complexity entropy can anchor a version of the strong complexity introduced in~\cite{Brandao_21_Models}.
+Second, the complexity entropy suggests an operational answer to a question of active research: how to define mixed-state complexity~\cite{Agon_19_Subsystem,Caceres_20_Complexity,Ruan_20_Purification,Camargo_21_Entanglement,Ruan_21_Circuit,Saha_21_Holographic,Brandao_21_Models}.
+According to our results, complexity quantifies the difficulty of extracting uncomplex $\ket{0}$ qubits.
+More precisely, the complexity entropy can anchor a version of the strong complexity introduced in Ref.~\cite{Brandao_21_Models}.

-Third, proving Conjecture~\ref{conj_H_Mon} would solidify the complexity negentropy's interpretation as a resource quantifier.
-Also, a proof would strengthen the converse in Theorem~\ref{thm_Uncomp_Ext} to arbitrarily many fuzzy gates: One would evaluate the complexity entropy on $\rho$ and on the post-circuit state, then invoke the entropy's monotonicity.
-Similarly, Theorem~\ref{thm_Monotones} may generalize to a wider regime.
+Third, proving Conjecture~\ref{conj_H_Mon} would cement the complexity negentropy's interpretation as a resource quantifier.
+Also, a proof would elevate the converse in Theorem~\ref{thm_Uncomp_Ext} to governing arbitrarily many fuzzy gates: One would evaluate the complexity entropy on $\rho$ and on the post-circuit state, then invoke the entropy's monotonicity.

-Fourth, the resource-theory framework suggests many questions, logged in~\cite{Chitambar_19_Quantum}.
+Fourth, one can try to prove that the resource theory of uncomplexity has (or lacks) properties common to resource theories~\cite{Chitambar_19_Quantum}.
 For example, can allowed operations interconvert any two states asymptotically (if arbitrarily many copies are available)?
-Furthermore, we anticipate connections with other resource theories focused on the difficulty of implementing unitaries, e.g., the resource theory of magic~\cite{Veitch2014NJP_resource,Veitch2012NJP_negative,Mari2012PRL_positive,Howard_17_Application,Ahmadi_18_Quantification}.
+Furthermore, we anticipate connections with the resource theory of magic, another model for the difficulty of implementing unitaries~\cite{Veitch2014NJP_resource,Veitch2012NJP_negative,Mari2012PRL_positive,Howard_17_Application,Ahmadi_18_Quantification}.

 Fifth, the resource theory can impact holography, many-body physics, and quantum computation.
-One might reframe black-hole paradoxes quantitatively in terms of resource extraction and expenditure.
-Also, though fuzzy gates involve little randomness, they can serve as proxies for highly random, chaotic Hamiltonian dynamics.
-Uncomplexity's monotonicity under fuzzy circuits is also expected to relate to the \emph{switchback effect}~\cite{Stanford_14_Complexity,Brown_18_Second}, which determines how perturbations affect complexity's evolution.
+One might reframe black-hole paradoxes in terms of uncomplexity extraction and expenditure, then prove quantitative results using the resource theory.
+For example, an agent falling into a black hole wishes to remove firewalls from the horizon, to avoid burning.
+Tossing in a thermal photon doubles the time for which the agent remains safe~\cite{Susskind_16_Typical}.
+How much time does a given state---so a given amount of uncomplexity---buy?
+Also, uncomplexity's monotonicity under fuzzy circuits is expected to relate to the \emph{switchback effect}~\cite{Stanford_14_Complexity,Brown_18_Second}, which determines how perturbations affect complexity's evolution.
 The present work, providing a quantitative resource theory of uncomplexity as a technical tool, is hoped to galvanize further studies of space-time's uncomplexity.